arthurbrenno/intellibricks/README.md

 # 🧠🧱 IntelliBricks: The Building Blocks for Intelligent Applications

-Intellibricks is The World's best Agentic/LLM framework designed for you, developer.
+Intellibricks is an amazing Agentic/LLM framework designed for you, developer.
 It was designed in a complete different way from other frameworks, which makes the language (Python) fit to it.
 Intellibricks takes advantage of the latest features and capabilities with the latest python versions (3.13), like `default generics` to provide the best experience with Structured Outputs and predictability on what the output of the LLM is.

 Quick examples (no structured outputs):